-Judge Col. Denise Lind began deliberating when closing arguments wrapped up at Ft.
-Meade Friday after nearly two months of proceedings in Manning’s court-martial.
-Before his trial, Manning spent more than three years in prison, 10 and a half months of which in solitary confinement.
+Judge Col. Denise Lind began deliberating when closing arguments wrapped up at Fort Meade Friday after nearly two months of proceedings in Manning’s court-martial.
+Before his trial, Manning spent more than three years in prison, 10–and-a-half months of which in solitary confinement.

 During the proceedings government prosecutors painted Manning as a traitor, anarchist and narcissist who had a “general evil intent” in disclosing classified information that he knew would get to enemies of the United States.
 But this portrait of Manning appeared to be in stark contrast with his actions.
 Manning has admitted to sending hundreds of thousands of documents to WikiLeaks, but his defense says he carefully culled through the documents, revealing only the those which implicated the U.S. military in war crimes and malfeasance.

 Manning has dodged the most serious charge in “aiding the enemy” in leaking classified information.
-Previously, all those found guilty of “aiding the enemy” charges have given classified information directly to an enemy of the United States, most commonly in the form of POWs who gave information to war-time enemies.
+Previously, all those found guilty of “aiding the enemy” charges have given classified information directly to an enemy of the United States, most commonly in the form of prisoners of war who gave information to war-time enemies.